-3 CLASS HOURS/3 CREDITS This is a survey course of US History that presents a clear, relevant and balanced history of the United States from the days of its early development through the end of the reconstruction period.
+A survey course of US History that presents a clear, relevant and balanced history of the United States from the days of its early development through the end of the reconstruction period.
 Not only does the course review the major events that shaped the nation, but it will look at those issues that impacted on, and changed the lives of the people who lived during this period.
 Insights into the political, social, economic and cultural issues round out the scope of this course.

-HUMC143 Topics in United States History: 1877 - Present 3 CLass Hours/3 Credits
+HUMC143 Topics in United States History: 1877 - Present

-This is a survey course of US History from 1877 to the present.
-The course is concerned not just with names and dates, but rather the historical processes that made the US the way it is.
+A survey course of US History from 1877 to the present.
+This course is concerned not just with names and dates, but rather the historical processes that made the US the way it is.
 The course will focus on the political history, but more importantly the struggles between labor and capital, women and minorities versus the dominant patriarchal state, and the status of the working poor and the way in which they either made, influenced or were exploited by the American system.

-HUMC201 The Making of the Modern World: Themes in Western Civilization 3 CLASS HOURS/3 CREDITS
+The Making of the Modern World: Themes in Western Civilization 3 CLASS HOURS/3 CREDITS

-This interdisciplinary course approaches the main themes which have shaped Western Civilization since the 1800's.
+An interdisciplinary approach to the major themes which have shaped Western Civilization since the 1800's.
 Topics include the scientific revolution, classical liberalism, fascism, and war.
 The course incorporates the use of film and multi-media as a way of focusing on particular themes and issues.
 (Prerequisite: HUMC110)